 And then you can make your own mind up as to whether to give it a try or not.

-And that any misalignments (known as subluxations) within the spine will affect your nervous system, interfere with nerve signals to the brain and cause pain, nerve irritations and ill health.
+And that any misalignments (known as subluxations) within the spine will affect your nervous system, interfere with nerve signals to the brain, and cause pain, nerve irritations, and ill health.

 In this way they controversially believe that nearly any health problem can be cured by spinal manipulation.

-And that the resulting reduced pressure and strain on your nerves, tissues and ligaments will greatly reduce your back pain.
+And that the resulting reduced pressure and strain on your nerves, tissues, and ligaments will greatly reduce your back pain.

 So what can you expect on your first visit to a chiropractor?

-This begins with the initial consultation.
+And this begins with the initial consultation.

 Because feeling comfortable and relaxed will be a great help once the treatment begins.

-Once this initial consultation is complete you'll be given a physical exam.
+And once this initial consultation is complete you'll be given a physical exam.

 Your physical exam is to help the chiropractor diagnose exactly what is causing your back pain and what they need to adjust to fix it.

-Typically this will include:
+And typically this will include:

-Diagnosis & Treatment Plan
+The Diagnosis & Treatment Plan

 Once your chiropractor has made a diagnosis of what is causing your pain they will be able to tell if you would benefit from chiropractic treatment or not.

-And if you do decide to go ahead with the treatment then it's time to get cracking in more ways than one!
+If you do decide to go ahead with the treatment then it's time to get cracking in more ways than one!